Ensono/amido.github.io/docs/testing.md

 ### Pre-deployment Tests

 To be run on the active development branch.
 After which, we have two different processes, one for pre-deployment tests (unit, snapshot, integration), and another for post-deployment (functional tests).
 Pre-deployment tests can run on the fly whilst coding.
-This is enabled by using a ‘watch-mode’ which will check for code changes, compile/trans-compile, and run the tests against the webapp.
+This is enabled by using a ‘watch-mode’ which will check for code changes, compile/trans-compile, and run the tests against the web app.

 ### Post-deployment Tests